Hedevgare/blog/src/pages/posts/build-a-modal-with-html-css-and-javascript.md

 Now that we have our *HTML* structure and can start adding some interactivity.

-If you try the code that we have so far, the modal it's being shown under the `<button id="btnModal">Open modal</button>`, as it should, because we are missing the styles to hide it.
+If you try the code that we have so far, the modal is being shown under the `<button id="btnModal">Open modal</button>`, as it should, because we are missing the styles to hide it.

 Open the `styles.css` file and add the following styles.